Powdery mildews are a group of related fungi which attack a wide range of plants, causing a white, dusty coating on leaves, stems and flowers.

 - Tissues sometimes become stunted or distorted, such as leaves affected by rose powdery mildew

-- In many cases the infected tissues show little reaction to infection in the early stages, but in a few specific cases, for example on Rhamnus, the infection provokes a strong colour change in the infected parts, which turn a purple-brown colour
+- In many cases the affected tissues show little reaction to infection in the early stages, but in a few specific cases, for example on Rhamnus, the infection provokes a strong colour change in the infected parts, which turn a purple-brown colour

 - Sometimes the fungal growth is sparse and difficult to see, despite discolouration of the affected plant tissues, e.g. powdery mildews on wisteria and on some rhododendron species